COP3530/edugator-content/graph-algorithms/shortest-path/lesson.md

 # Conclusion

-In this lesson, we covered three shortest path algoritms, their applications, and their time complexities.
+In this lesson, we covered three shortest path algorithms, their applications, and their time complexities.
 In the next lesson, we will explore minimum spanning tree algorithms.

 # References